Laragear/WebAuthn/README.md

 * **Why my device doesn't work at all with this package?**

 This package supports WebAuthn 2.0, which is [W3C Recommendation](https://www.w3.org/TR/webauthn-2).
 Your device/OS/browser may be using an unsupported version.

-There are no plans to support older specs.
+There are no plans to support older WebAuthn specs.
+The new [WebAuthn 3.0 draft](https://www.w3.org/TR/webauthn-3) spec needs to be finished to be supported.

 * **I'm trying to test this in my development server, but it doesn't work**

-Use `localhost` exclusively, not `127.0.0.1`, or use a proxy to tunnel your site through HTTPS.
+Use `localhost` exclusively (not `127.0.0.1` or `::1`) or use a proxy to tunnel your site through HTTPS.
 WebAuthn only works on `localhost` or under `HTTPS` only.

 * **Why this package supports only `none` attestation conveyance?**

 Because `direct`, `indirect` and `enterprise` attestations are mostly used on high-security high-risk scenarios, where an entity has total control on the devices used to authenticate.
+Imagine banks, medical, or military.

 If you deem this feature critical for you, [**consider supporting this package**](#keep-this-package-free).